Learning logic programs by discovering higher-order abstractions: Experiments

-\subsubsection{Domain}
+\paragraph{Domain.}

-We use a dataset of 176 program synthesis tasks.
-We use 25\% of the tasks as held-out tasks.
-The tasks purposely use a variety of higher-order constructs.
-These tasks require learning complex recursive programs which is challenging for ILP systems \cite{ilp30}.
+We use a dataset of 176 program synthesis tasks and reserve 25\% as held-out tasks.
+The tasks are designed to use a variety of higher-order constructs and require learning recursive programs.
 For instance, the dataset includes the tasks \emph{counteven}, \emph{filterodd} (Figure \ref{fig:filterodd}), and \emph{maxlist} (Figure \ref{fig:maxlist}).
 The appendix contains more details, such as example solutions.